FDA meeting to choose flu vaccine composition canceled without explanation

 By Meg Tirrell, CNN

-(CNN) — A March meeting of outside advisers to the United States Food and Drug Administration to discuss the composition of flu vaccines for this fall’s flu season has been canceled, a member of the advisory committee told CNN.
+(CNN) — A March meeting of outside advisers to the US Food and Drug Administration to discuss the composition of flu vaccines for this fall’s flu season has been canceled, a member of the advisory committee told CNN.

 The meeting of the Vaccines and Related Biological Products Advisory Committee, or VRBPAC, is held every March “to pick flu strains, because it’s a six-month production cycle for a vaccine released in September,” Dr. Paul Offit, a member of VRBPAC, told CNN Wednesday.

-He said this year’s meeting had been set for March 13, and he received an email this afternoon saying it had been canceled.
+He said this year’s meeting had been set for March 13, and he received an email Wednesday afternoon saying it had been canceled.

 “No indication it’s been postponed,” he told CNN; “cancelled.”